 Gender Identity & Gender Expression

-Gender identity describes a person’s internal sense and experience of gender, whether as a man, a woman, or beyond the gender binary.
-Gender identity may differ from assigned sex at birth and, if so, the individual may identify as trans or beyond the gender binary.
-Gender identity differs from sexual orientation, and trans people may be a myriad of sexual orientations including, but not limited to heterosexual, lesbian, gay, or bisexual.
-Gender expression refers to how a person presents their sense of gender to society, for example through clothing/dress, voice, mannerisms, personal habits, etc.
+Gender identity describes a person’s internal sense and experience of gender, which may be as a man, a woman, or beyond the gender binary.
+Those whose gender aligns with their sex assigned at birth fall into the category of cisgender.
+Gender identity may differ from assigned sex at birth, and if so, the individual may identify as non-binary, or one of various terms that describe experiences beyond the gender binary.

 Do you identify as a person whose gender is other than that assigned to you at birth?